Setting Up Proxy for Oracle Web Console Access

-Oracle Cloud web console used to create/retrieve/update/delete Oracle Services can only be accessed through Samsung Cloud Platform.
-To access the Oracle console, you must set a web browser proxy in the user’s network environment.
+The Oracle Cloud web console used to create, read, update, and delete Oracle Services can be accessed only through the Samsung Cloud Platform.
+To access the Oracle console, you must configure a web browser proxy in the user’s network environment.

 - After logging into the Samsung Cloud Platform console, access Oracle Services.

-- To access the Oracle Cloud console, you need to set the Oracle Cloud web proxy located within the Samsung Cloud Platform in the user’s web browser.
+- To access the Oracle Cloud console, you must configure the Oracle Cloud web proxy located within the Samsung Cloud Platform in your web browser.

-- If the user attempts to access the login link provided in the Samsung Cloud Platform console with a web browser, it will be accessed through the proxy set in the web browser.
+- When a user attempts to access the login link provided in the Samsung Cloud Platform console using a web browser, the connection is made through the proxy configured in the web browser.

-Set web browser proxy according to user network environment
+Setting the web browser proxy according to the user’s network environment

 You can set the Oracle Cloud web proxy in the system settings’ web proxy configuration and use the Samsung Cloud Platform Oracle Service product.
-Depending on the security characteristics of the user environment, you can branch the connection at the internal proxy, or you can configure the user client to add an automatic configuration file (PAC file) to allow direct connection.
+Depending on the security characteristics of the user environment, you can route connections through an internal proxy, or configure the user client to add a proxy auto‑configuration (PAC file) so that direct connections are possible.

-You can create a PAC file to access the Oracle Cloud web console.
+You can generate a PAC file to access the Oracle Cloud web console.

 If you are a Samsung SDS employee, download the Developer PAC file from the following link.
-The branch settings for accessing the Oracle Cloud web console from the internal network are registered in the Developer PAC file.
+The branch settings for accessing the Oracle Cloud web console from the intranet are registered in the Developer PAC file.

-To create a PAC file directly, write the following PAC file using an editor such as notepad, or download it and save it to disk.
+To create a PAC file manually, write the following PAC file using an editor such as Notepad, or download it and save it to disk.

 function FindProxyForURL(url,host)